 Twitch already lets fans subscribe to content creators.

-The rollout of YouTube Gaming at the end of August marked the public debut of an online venue where video game lovers can find commentary, live play, on-demand snippets and more.
+At the end of August, the rollout of YouTube Gaming marked the public debut of an online venue where video game lovers can find commentary, live play, on-demand snippets, and more.

-While YouTube Gaming gives content creators and end-users some much needed choice, it also puts pressure on Twitch to protect its territory as the de facto choice for those looking to share their game sessions with the world and an exclusivity clause seems to be a step in that direction.
-With YouTube Gaming looking to roll out Android and iOS apps gradually we won’t be surprised if this is the first of many clashes between these video giants
+While YouTube Gaming gives content creators and end-users some much-needed choice, it also puts pressure on Twitch to protect its territory as the de facto choice for those looking to share their game sessions with the world, and an exclusivity clause seems to be a step in that direction.
+With YouTube Gaming looking to gradually roll out Android and iOS apps, we won’t be surprised if this is the first of many clashes between these video giants.

 It allows viewers to chat with the players and others, lending it some qualities of social networking websites, and it also sells advertising to generate income.

-The takeover came with a boom in online viewing of real-time video game or computer game play as “e-sports” attract growing crowds as spectator events.
+The takeover came with a boom in online viewing of real-time video games or computer gameplay as “e-sports” attract growing crowds as spectator events.